Practice Valuation Estimator

 Financial Information

 This calculator provides a directional estimate only and does not constitute a formal practice appraisal.
-Actual valuations depend on detailed financial analysis, market conditions, and buyer-specific factors.
+Multiples reflect current market ranges by practice size and buyer type; your final multiple is determined by the market and your broker or M&A advisor.
+Actual valuations depend on detailed financial analysis, quality of earnings, and buyer-specific factors.

 Frequently Asked Questions